telerik/winforms-docs/treeview/working-with-nodes/custom-filtering.md

 # Custom Filtering

-Custom filtering is a flexible mechanism for filtering RadTreeView nodes by using custom logic.It has a higher priority than the applied FilterDescriptors.
+Custom filtering is a flexible mechanism for filtering RadTreeView nodes by using custom logic.
+It has a higher priority than the applied FilterDescriptors.

 In order to apply custom logic for filtering, you have to create a [Predicate](http://msdn.microsoft.com/en-us/library/bfcke1bz.aspx).
 Here is an example of a __Predicate__ which will return just the nodes which text is longer than one char: